Talia

 Relational Wellness Services

 Rediscover one another through gaining a greater understanding of the internal dynamics in your connection.
-Work on resolving long standing sources of misunderstanding and conflict.
-These play a huge role in perpetuating patterns of stagnation.
+Work on resolving long standing sources of misunderstanding and conflict, which often play a huge role in perpetuating patterns of stagnation and emotional unfulfillment.
 Gaining this understanding will lead to emotional insights that will bring about a renewed sense of hope and a deeper appreciation and insightful understanding of one another.

-Years of misunderstandings, and faulty misfires can cause a pile up of emotional triggers and heavy baggage, buried deep down in our individual hurts.
-Focusing on growing healthy family dynamics heals the past, and lays a positive pathway forward.
-Gain helpful strategies and real life tools to facilitate communication, and rebuild trust.
-These will work to heal intergenerational wounds and resolve long-standing familial aissues.
+Years of misunderstandings, and faulty misfires can cause a pile-up of emotional triggers and heavy baggage, buried deep down in our individual hurts.
+Focusing on growing healthy family dynamics heals the past, and lays a positive pathway forward can release these old wounds that are only perpetuated through faulty communication.
+Gaining helpful strategies and real-life tools can facilitate positive communication, and rebuild trust.
+These will work to heal intergenerational wounds and resolve long-standing familial issues.

 Coaching Bundles

-Comprehensive and personalized guidance to increase positive results.
-Packaged bundles promote accountability and motivation through a faster path to client’s goals.
+Comprehensive and personalized guidance offered in bundles to increase positive results.
+Packaged bundles promote higher accountability and creates a surge of motivation, leading to a faster path in achieving the client’s goals.

 Coming Soon